 - Salt or add spices to taste.

-Substituting Couscous and Quinoa
+Substituting for Couscous or Quinoa

 Quinoa can substitute for couscous and both are interchangeable with each other in recipes, side dishes and salad.
-Substituting quinoa for couscous can make a recipe gluten free depending on the remaining ingredients.
+Substituting for couscous can make a recipe gluten free depending on the remaining ingredients.
 Couscous cannot substitute in gluten free dishes because its not gluten free.

 The best substitutes for quinoa are: